NobilityDeviant/ZenDownloader/README.md

 Input your password and you're done.

+# Linux (Red Hat Enterprise)

+**Download & Install Chrome:**

+Run these commands in the terminal:

+`sudo dnf config-manager setopt google-chrome.enabled=1`

+`sudo dnf install -y google-chrome-stable`

+Input your password and you're done.

+*If you already have Chrome installed, make sure it's version 108 or higher with:*

+`google-chrome-stable --version`

 **Download & Install The Latest Release:**

 Download The Latest Release Here: [Releases](https://github.com/NobilityDeviant/ZenDownloader/releases)

-For Debian it'll be the with the `.deb` extension.
+For Red Hat Enterprise it'll be the with the `.rpm` extension.

-Like Chrome, go to the folder it's been downloaded to, right click an empty space in the window an open the **Terminal** app.
+Go to the folder it's been downloaded to, right click an empty space in the window an open the **Terminal** app.

 Now inside the terminal you will type:

-`sudo apt-get install ./zendownloader.deb`
+`sudo dnf install -y ./zendownloader.rpm`

-Replacing `zendownloader.deb` with the file name.
+Replacing `zendownloader.rpm` with the file name.

 Input your password and you're done.

 If you wish to uninstall it, you can use the command:

-`sudo apt-get remove zendownloader`
+`sudo dnf remove zendownloader`

-Once opened, if you use a keyring, it will ask for the password.
-After denying it I have found no issues, so this isn't needed afaik.

-Learn more about the keyring here: https://wiki.gnome.org/action/show/Projects/GnomeKeyring?action=show&redirect=GnomeKeyring

 # First Run